xqiao123/Dashboard_US_Medical_Spending/README.md

 I use two datasets to build this dashboard.

-The first dataset 'medical.csv' is the one that I had last semester for the group project in ST625 class taught by Prof. Chervey, my teammates and I found the .csv file from the website https://www.kff.org/state-category/medicare/medicare-enrollment-by-eligibility-category/ through searching some categories we were interested in to export, and we collected and added more columns like 'Obamacare' to this file and calculated the (Average) Medicare Spending Per Beneficiary through using Medicare Spending divided by Medicare Beneficiaries.
+The first dataset 'medical.csv' is the one that I had last semester for the group project in ST625 class taught by Prof. Cherveny, my teammates and I found the .csv file from the website https://www.kff.org/state-category/medicare/medicare-enrollment-by-eligibility-category/ through searching some categories we were interested in to export, and we collected and added more columns like 'Obamacare' to this file and calculated the (Average) Medicare Spending Per Beneficiary through using Medicare Spending divided by Medicare Beneficiaries.